 Absolutely not.

-They're really not doing what they need to do to to bring people that are not traditional Democrats to the table.
+They're really not doing what they need to do to bring people that are not traditional Democrats to the table.

 They maxed out everything they could do in 2018.

-You know, I watched something, you know, all these pollsters this was a blowout until like yesterday.
+You know, I watched something, you know, all these pollsters, this was a blowout until like yesterday.

-Then you look at the ever loved Nate Silver over at 538, loved by the mob and the media.
+Then you look at the ever-loved Nate Silver over at 538, loved by the mob and the media.

 And why do I sense he has genuine fear in his own prediction models, Robert?

-I I don't think I could figure out how to do it if I did.
+I don't think I could figure out how to do it if I did.

 Well, it won't be over for you two if you both get it right again.